zopefoundation/zope.schema/docs/fields.rst

 Bytes
 #####

-:class:`zope.schema._field.Bytes` fields contain binary data, represented as a sequence of bytes (``str`` in Python2, ``bytes`` in Python3).
+:class:`zope.schema.Bytes` fields contain binary data, represented as a sequence of bytes (``str`` in Python2, ``bytes`` in Python3).

 Conversion from Unicode: